- Reference >

 -

-¶ New in version 5.0.
+$getField¶ New in version 5.0.

 Returns the value of a specified field from a document.
 If you don’t specify an object,

-returns the value of the field from$$CURRENT
+$getFieldreturns the value of the field from$$CURRENT.You can use

 Use